-Lead nurturing is about giving your potential prospect the right information at the right time.
-Proper lead nurturing tactics allow you to increase your conversion rate and see your sales grow through the roof.
+A lead nurturing strategy is about giving your potential prospect the right information at the right time.
+The right strategy and tactics allow you to increase your conversion rate and see your sales grow through the roof.

 In this article, I’ll explain how to increase your sales with an inbound lead nurturing strategy and run through the best tactics you can start using today.

 Lead nurturing is the process of guiding leads, or prospective customers, through the conversion funnel by using the right communication at the right time.
 While lead nurturing can involve a lot of processes and set up, at its core, it is making sure you provide the right amount of contact and content, with the ultimate goal of pushing a lead along the buyer journey until they make a purchase.

 Inbound lead nurturing is important because it allows you to ensure a prospect doesn’t get lost or forgotten in your sales process.
 According to Marketing Sherpa, 73% of users who leave their contact information on a website are not ready to make a purchase.
 By nurturing the prospect over time you help the user become ready to take the next step and convert.

 According to a study conducted by Forrester, companies who participate in sales nurturing report 50% more sales at 33% lower costs.
 In general, the benefits of this method are faster sales, a reduction in resources used for conversion, and an automated sales process.
 But you must ensure your strategy is well thought out and planned.